Deschutes County, Oregon

 Deschutes County (/dəˈʃuːts/ də-SHOOTS) is one of the 36 counties in the U.S. state of Oregon.
 As of the 2020 census, the population was 198,253.
 The county seat is Bend.
 The county was created in 1916 out of part of Crook County and was named for the Deschutes River, which itself was named by French-Canadian trappers of the early 19th century.
 It is the political and economic hub of Central Oregon.
-Deschutes comprises the Bend, Oregon Metropolitan Statistical Area.
-Deschutes is Oregon’s fastest-growing and most recently-formed county.
+Deschutes comprises the Bend, Oregon Metropolitan Statistical Area and media market.
+Deschutes is Oregon's fastest-growing and most recently formed county.

 History

 French-Canadian fur trappers of the Hudson's Bay Company gave the name Rivière des Chutes (River of the Falls) to the Deschutes River, from which the county derived its name.

 On December 13, 1916, Deschutes County was created from the southern part of Crook County.
 Bend has been the county seat since the county's formation.
 It was the last county in Oregon to be established.

 The Shevlin-Hixon Lumber Company also operated within the Bend area processing Ponderosa pine trees.